data-govt-nz/ckanext-protected_resources/README.rst

 protected_resources is a simple plugin for allowing system administrators the capability to stop deletes from happening.

-- When a resource is protected, the editor/admin user will not be able to delete the resource.
+- When a resource is protected, all users will not be allwed to delete the resource
-- When a resource is protected, the sysadmin will be able to delete the resource.
 - A dataset with a protected resource will not be able to be deleted.
 - Only a sysadmin can update the protected status of a resource.
+- A protected resource can still have it's description/data updated

 ------------
 Requirements